tsygulevsergey-pixel/BinanceBotAssistant/replit.md

 ### Configuration Management
 - Uses YAML for strategy parameters and thresholds, and environment variables for API keys.
 Supports `signals_only_mode` and specific configurations for the Action Price system.
+- **Strategy Enable/Disable System**: Each strategy has an `enabled: true/false` flag in config.yaml for easy activation control without code changes.
+Status displayed at startup showing active/inactive strategies.

 ### Parallel Data Loading Architecture
 - **SymbolLoadCoordinator**: Manages thread-safe coordination.